-These portable veggie filled Savory Spinach & Parmesan Muffins are so good with a nice warm bowl of soup.
-Or, have them for breakfast and start your day with some good for you veggies.
+These portable make ahead veggie filled Savory Spinach & Parmesan Muffins are so good with a nice warm bowl of soup or cup of chili.
+Or, have them for breakfast or brunch and start your day with some good for you veggies.

 We appreciate your support